araobp/virtual-showroom/README.md

 ## Background

-Showrooms can be costly, but the cost-effectiveness is unclear.
+Showrooms can be costly, but their ROI is unclear.
 Therefore, companies generally aim to achieve semi-automation using Multimodal AI.

 ## Virtual Showroom Concept